boldflight/BibleConverter/test_EPUB/output/1cor.md

 [31] For you can all prophesy one after another, so all can learn and be encouraged.
 [32] Indeed, the spirits of the prophets are subject to the prophets, [33] for God is not characterized by disorder but by peace.

+As in all the churches of the saints,
 [34] the women should be silent in the churches, for they are not permitted to speak.
 Rather, let them be in submission, as in fact the law says.
 [35] If they want to find out about something, they should ask their husbands at home, because it is disgraceful for a woman to speak in church.
 [36] Did the word of God begin with you, or did it come to you alone?

 [37] If anyone considers himself a prophet or spiritual person, he should acknowledge that what I write to you is the Lord’s command.
 [38] If someone does not recognize this, he is not recognized.
 [39] So then, brothers and sisters, be eager to prophesy, and do not forbid anyone from speaking in tongues.
 [40] And do everything in a decent and orderly manner.

 ## Chapter 15

 ### Christ’s Resurrection